 To be successful in your dental residency, it’s important to seek out opportunities to learn and grow.
 You’ll want to have a learner’s mindset the whole time.
 Every situation you come in contact with is an opportunity to learn more so that you’ll be prepared for your future career.

 Residency is one of the best times to begin deciding what type of dentist you’ll become.
 This time of your schooling will allow you to work with a multitude of patients and cases so that you can learn what type of work you prefer doing and why you prefer it.
-If you think that this might be a specialized type of dentist such as an oral surgeon, then you’ll want to decide on that sooner.
+If you think you’d prefer a more specialized field of dentistry, such as oral surgery, then you’ll want to decide on that sooner.
 Some of the different types of dentists will have more specific schooling.

 Many people going into the dental industry or considering going into the dental industry have some of these common questions.
 Here are some answers:

-Going into any job, you’re going to want to know how much you can make in the year.
+A: Going into any job, you’re going to want to know how much you can make in the year.
 On average, a dentist’s salary ranges from around 160k -300k a year, according to Glassdoor.
-If you’re able to make closer to the higher end there, then you should be able to pay back those dental school loans in a short amount of time.
+If you’re able to make closer to the higher end, then you should be able to pay back those dental school loans in a short amount of time.

-There is a DAT or Dental Admission Test that you’re required to take before you can enter dental school.
+A: There is a DAT or Dental Admissions Test that you’re required to take before you can enter dental school.
 The test consists of around 400 multiple-choice questions.
 You’ll have to first pass this test with an upstanding grade before you can start your journey to becoming a dentist.